Aminul264/Aminul264/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->
--Studying B.Sc. in Computer Science & Engineering at University of Rajshahi4 -
+-Studying B.Sc. in Computer Science & Engineering at University of Rajshahi -Rajshahi,Bangladesh

 <!---
 Aminul264/Aminul264 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.